lunarc/lunarc_docs/docs/COMSOL.md

 # COMSOL

 COMSOL is installed on the cluster.
-It can either be used non-interactively for running a .mph file by sending it through the queue system from any login node or interactively from the lunarc desktop.
+It can either be used non-interactively for running a .mph file by sending it through the queue system from any login node or interactively from the LUNARC desktop.
 If run interactively, care has to be taken so that the program does not consume large amounts of resources on the frontend.

 # Non-interactive use